pranjal779/important-notes/Linux/100 usefull linux commands.md

 <img src="https://r2cdn.perplexity.ai/pplx-full-logo-primary-dark%402x.png" class="logo" width="120"/>

-# give me a list of 100 usefull linux commands for this kind of interview if asked
+# give me a list of 100 usefull linux commands

 I am not sure what will they ask other than Tell me about yourself